 In times when the Singles is reasonably well-attended, it has qualifying leagues; this has the potential disadvantage that people may travel some distance to play, but find themselves with nothing to do on the second day.
 The solution is the Plate — intended for those who have not qualified for a final of the Singles, but open to any other players who wish to attend.
 Players who have qualified for the final have also been known to participate, particularly if they have a bye or are involved in a pot-out.
 This is possibly the most confusing tournament format of the year: it is an individual pairs tournament where one can play as many games as desired; it is handicapped, decided by points per game, and to qualify for winning one must miss no more than two rounds and play in the final round (except by previous agreement).
 The confusing aspect is that handicaps vary through the tournament: if the game result is a 5-2 or more, the handicaps of the players are adjusted by half a point for subsequent rounds to reflect their degree of (in)competence.
 Although rated, the Plate is taken much less seriously than the Singles, and is therefore usually more fun.

 The problem with discouraging novices from playing in the National Singles, but having a Singles Plate which is a very novice-friendly event, is that we then have nothing for keen novices to do on the Saturday.
 The solution is the Geoff Thorpe Trophy, named in honour of a long-standing player and past member of CUTwC.
 The tournament has been contested as an individual pairs, rated, not handicapped, but restricted to players with a limited amount of experience (playing less than three years, or at least less than three years since their first rated tournament) or competence (with a World Rating below 1500, to accommodate those who played only briefly a long time ago).
 As with most other individual pairs tournaments, the winner must not have missed more than two rounds and must play in the last round (except by previous agreement).
-Where all the participants are known to be in attendance all day, the trophy has also been contested as a singles’ tournament in its own right (with the same entry requirements).
+Where all the participants are known to be in attendance all day, the trophy has also been contested as a singles’ tournament in its own right (with the same entry requirements), or been presented to the highest-placed qualifying participant from the qualifying round of the Singles.
 The trophy depicts a Thorpe Ring (the least common way in which a game can finish).

 The World Singles title is a challenge-based title, under the auspices of the Secretary-General of IFTwA.
 The winners of rated national singles tournaments — and, historically, sometimes the highest-placed national get a challenge against the current holder.